JoHof/IntegratedGradientsTutorial/README.md

 # IntegratedGradientsTutorial
 Very concise toy example of integrated gradients (a method to reveal areas of attention in input images)

-Integrated Gradients were probposed by Sundararajan et al. in the paper:
+Integrated Gradients were proposed by Sundararajan et al. in the paper:

 Sundararajan, Mukund, Ankur Taly, and Qiqi Yan.
 "Axiomatic attribution for deep networks."
 In Proceedings of the 34th International Conference on Machine Learning-Volume 70, pp. 3319-3328.
 JMLR. org, 2017